The best webcams in 2025: top video cameras for your PC

 ❌ You need 4K at 60fps: The Razer Kiyo Pro Ultra's 4K shooting mode is capped at 30fps, so if you need a high framerate and 4K video, you'll need something else.

-Razer throws its hat in the 4K webcam ring with the Razer Kiyo Pro Ultra, a heck of a camera that currently sports the largest sensor on any webcam, which means you're getting a wider dynamic range, better low-light performance, and deliciously creamier background, to name a few advantages.
-It also helps that its aperture is a massive f/1.7, which will help to produce attractively blurred backgrounds in your streamed content, and that it's got HDR and 3D noise reduction (via the Razer Synapse app).
+The Razer Kiyo Pro Ultra is one heck of a camera, sporting one of the largest sensors on any webcam, which means you're getting a wider dynamic range and better low-light performance.
+It also helps that its aperture is a massive f/1.7, which will help to produce attractively blurred backgrounds in your streamed content, and that it has both HDR and 3D noise reduction via the Razer Synapse app.

 Read our full Razer Kiyo Pro Ultra review